-Same-sex couple who divorce either in Australia or overseas after 9 December 2017 are recognised within the Australian jurisdiction under the same process and circumstances as all other married couples.
+A same-sex couple who divorce either in Australia or overseas after 9 December 2017 is recognised within the Australian jurisdiction under the same process and circumstances as all other married couples.
 Divorce proceedings are governed by the principles of the Family Law Act 1975, which establish “no-fault” divorces.
 This means the Family Court will not consider the circumstances as to why the marriage ended, rather the reasonable likelihood the parties will not get back together.

 Circumstances of Divorce

 Like any divorce proceeding in Australia, same-sex couples must have lived separately and apart for at least 12 months and one day.
 Importantly, it is possible for you and your spouse to be separated whilst living under one roof but requires proof of separation during this time.

 If there is a child of the marriage aged under 18 years old, the Court will only grant the divorce if satisfied proper arrangements have been made to accommodate the child’s needs.
 However, if there are no children of the marriage aged under 18 years, there is no requirement to attend the court hearing of the divorce from either sole or joint applications.